arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 We added whitespace (carriage returns and indentation) above to make this a bit more readable, but you don't have to.

 <div class = "warning">
 What happens if you don't use parentheses to create smaller units in your boolean logic?
-As long as you're using all "or" or all "and", you won't run into problems.
+As long as you're using all OR or all AND, you won't run into problems.

 For example, `filter(covid_testing, clinic_name == "clinical lab" & results == negative & last_name == "frey")` works as you might think... it gives you back rows of testing results (if there are any) which meet all three conditions.

 Similarly, `filter(covid_testing, clinic_name == "clinical lab" | results == negative | last_name == "frey")` will give you back rows where at least one of the conditions were met.

-But when you **mix** "and" and "or", or need to add a "not" to a combination of conditions, mistakes can happen when **your** interpretation of the logic differs from the **computer's** interpretation of the logic, based on the order of operations in boolean logic.
-And often, a mix of "and", "or", and "not" is exactly what we want to do.
+But when you **mix** AND and OR, or need to add a NOT to a combination of conditions, mistakes can happen when **your** interpretation of the logic differs from the **computer's** interpretation of the logic, based on the order of operations in boolean logic.
+And often, a mix of AND, OR, and NOT is exactly what we want to do.

 Let's consider the case where you're interested in test results for males from the PICU or ED.